-Walleye rivers of all sorts feature piers, vertical structures where walleyes collect during the summer months.
+Walleye rivers of all sorts feature piers, vertical structures where walleyes collect during the summer fishing months.

 Bridge piers, which often funnel the river's current, are the most common.
 Typically depressions are formed at the base of bridge piers during high water events; woody snags also wrap around the structures.